redefine-cs/redefine-cs.github.io/interest.md

 description: Application form for the Summer 2021 program.
 ---

 The application form for the Summer 2021 program has opened!
-The application deadline is **Wednesday, June 16th by 5:00pm your local time.**
+The application deadline has been extended to **Sunday, June 20th by 12:00pm (noon) your local time.**

 Please reach out to us at `redefinecs.staff@gmail.com` if you have any questions about the program.